+Ads in Firefox are just as annoying as they are in other browsers.
 Ads wouldn’t be such a problem if marketers didn’t knock themselves out to make their promotions noticeable.
-As a result, internet users like you and me are highly irritated with obnoxious flash banners, full-page ads, yelling autoplaying videos and all sorts of pop-ups/pop-unders.
-Luckily we are not obligated to watch those mediocre advertisements as we can block them in few steps.
-In this article, you will learn how to block ads on Firefox in several ways.
-Buckle up!
+As a result, internet users like you and me are highly irritated with obnoxious flash banners, full-page ads, yelling autoplaying videos, and all sorts of pop-ups/pop-unders.

 Contents